-Sweet potatoes are similar to pumpkin, and they are great for digestive issues from your dog.
+Sweet potatoes are similar to pumpkins, and they are great for digestive issues for your dog.
 They have high levels of fiber and plenty of vitamins to help restore and repair your dog’s stomach problems.

 Do not serve raw sweet potatoes to your dog; boil them in small chunks after removing the skin.
 Strain them out, and then you can mash or blend them up until smooth.